 Yes!
 Niner Central can assist you with FAFSA and/or verification questions.
 No appointment is needed.
 We are open 8am-5pm Monday - Friday.
-You can contact us by phone at 704.687.8622, by email at email@example.com or in person at Cone 380.
-For FAFSA questions, you can also contact the Federal Student Aid Information Center.
+You can contact us by phone at 704.687.8622, by email at firstname.lastname@example.org or in person at Cone 380.
+Niner Central also offers virtual FAFSA appointments specifically to help you fill out your FAFSA.

 No. If you are selected for verification you must complete all requirements in order to receive financial aid.

-During our busiest time of year, it may take up to six weeks for verification to be completed.
+During our busiest time of year, it may take up to three weeks for verification to be completed.
 Please respond to requests for information in a timely and complete manner.

 Students who are unable to order via the website or phone can submit the IRS form 4506-T to the IRS.